Gretchen Zagzebski, MEd, LCPC

-Are you feeling stuck and anxious about the future or what to do next?
-It’s difficult to understand or manage your emotions lately and you feel unsure about what path you should take?
+Are you feeling anxious about the future or what to do next?
+Do you need support with accountability to succeed?
+Do you feel unsure about what path you should take?
 Gretchen can help empower you to move forward.
 She uses various tools and strategies to create a clearer path so you can feel comfortable with your next move.

 Adolescents & Young Adults